Krina-Thakkar/MachineLearningModelUsingLendingCubDataset/README.md

 ### Ten use cases and motivations for building a machine learning model using the Lending club database

 ### Part 1 : Our ficitional character- Tola the Investor (Risk taker)
-    Research and summarize what your client’s needs are going to be, Explore the data and comment on data quality, features and get a feel for the data.
+    Research and summarize what your client’s needs are going to be Explore the data and comment on data quality, features and get a feel for the data.
     For the purpose of this assignment, we will restrict the data to https://www.kaggle.com/wendykan/lending-club-loan-data.

 ### Part 2: Data preparation
     Data cleansing , Pre-processing , Feature Engineering